satellite-image-deep-learning/techniques/README.md

 * [WorldFloods](https://watchers.news/2021/07/11/worldfloods-ai-pioneered-at-oxford-for-global-flood-mapping-launches-into-space/) will pioneer the detection of global flood events from space, launched on June 30, 2021.
 [This paper](https://arxiv.org/pdf/1910.03019.pdf) describes the model which is run on Intel Movidius Myriad2 hardware capable of processing a 12 MP image in less than a minute
 * [How AI and machine learning can support spacecraft docking](https://towardsdatascience.com/deep-learning-in-space-964566f09dcd) with [repo](https://github.com/nevers/space-dl) uwing Yolov3
 * [exo-space](https://www.exo-space.com/) -> startup with plans to release an AI hardware addon for satellites
-* [Sony’s Spresense microcontroller board is going to space](https://developer.sony.com/posts/the-spresense-microcontroller-board-launched-in-space/) -> article implies vision applications
+* [Sony’s Spresense microcontroller board is going to space](https://developer.sony.com/posts/the-spresense-microcontroller-board-launched-in-space/) -> vision applications include cloud detection, [more details here](https://www.hackster.io/dhruvsheth_/to-space-and-beyond-with-edgeimpulse-and-sony-s-spresense-d87a70)
 * [Ororatech Early Detection of Wildfires From Space](https://blogs.nvidia.com/blog/2021/09/30/ororatech-wildfires-from-space/) -> OroraTech is launching its own AI nanosatellites with the NVIDIA Jetson Xavier NX system onboard

 # ML best practice